 Expansive soils expand and contract in response to changes in soil moisture and are characterized by their ability to undergo significant volume change (i.e., to shrink and swell), particularly when near-surface soils fluctuate from saturated to low-moisture-content conditions and back again.
 Expansive soils are typically very fine grained and have a high to very high percentage of clay.
 They can damage structures and buried utilities and increase maintenance requirements.
 The presence of expansive soils is typically associated with high clay content and determined based on site-specific data.
 As outlined in the preliminary geotechnical investigation, the site is underlain by a 20- to 50-foot-thick layer of undocumented fill.
-The undocumented fill contains loose to medium dense sand and gravels intermixed with layers of medium stiff clays, and these clays have the potential to create expansive soil conditions.167 Section 1803 of the state building code states that in areas likely to have expansive soil, the building official shall require soil tests to determine where such soils do exist, and if so, the geotechnical investigation would address the potential impacts of expansive soil, if present, and incorporate measures into the design of the project.
+The undocumented fill contains loose to medium dense sand and gravels intermixed with layers of medium stiff clays, and these clays have the potential to create expansive soil conditions.
+Section 1803 of the state building code states that in areas likely to have expansive soil, the building official shall require soil tests to determine where such soils do exist, and if so, the geotechnical report must include recommendations and special design and construction provisions for foundations of structures on expansive soils, as necessary.
+However, through the DBI review and approval of this project, the design-level geotechnical investigation would address the potential impacts of expansive soil, if present, and incorporate measures into the design of the project.
 Any foundation fortification would be included in the design phase of this project.
 Compliance with San Francisco Building Code requirements would ensure that potential impacts related to expansive soils would be less than significant.